Subscribe to the Timescale Newsletter

 Serverless offers significant ease of use and efficiency when scaling and maintaining databases, but it can present unique challenges for PostgreSQL.
 PostgreSQL's inherent design can conflict with the distributed nature of serverless setups, leading to potential performance issues and increased costs.

 However, the right tools and strategies can overcome these challenges.
 Solutions like Timescale provide an intelligent approach to PostgreSQL scaling, offering many of the benefits of serverless architectures while addressing the specific needs of PostgreSQL databases.
-By leveraging features like hypertables, continuous aggregates, and dynamic scaling, Timescale takes the complexity out of managing large-scale PostgreSQL deployments.
+By leveraging features like hypertables, continuous aggregates, and dynamic scaling, Timescale Cloud takes the complexity out of managing large-scale PostgreSQL deployments.
 It lets you focus on deriving value from their data rather than wrestling with infrastructure management.

 As with any technological decision, adopting a serverless PostgreSQL architecture should be based on your specific use case, scaling needs, and budget considerations.
-While serverless offerings from major cloud providers can be suitable for some scenarios, solutions like Timescale provide a compelling alternative that combines the best of both worlds—serverless's flexibility with PostgreSQL's power and familiarity.
+While serverless offerings from major cloud providers can be suitable for some scenarios, solutions like Timescale Cloud provide a compelling alternative that combines the best of both worlds—serverless's flexibility with PostgreSQL's power and familiarity.

-Ingest and query in milliseconds, even at terabyte scale.
+Ingest and query in milliseconds, even at petabyte scale.

 This post was written by